 7 Mar 2016, 10:07 — 7 min read

 Women’s Day is an opportunity to celebrate women – to focus on the strides women have taken in every field, be it family, corporate, politics or the social sector.
 However, it is also a time to pause and reflect on the road ahead – the thought process that still needs to evolve; the glass ceiling that needs to be broken once and for all and the equal opportunities that must be enjoyed by every woman regardless of the country she belongs to.
-The theme of International Women’s Day 2016 is ‘Pledge For Parity’ – aptly coined for a time when women across demographics are raising their voice for equal pay and gender parity.

 It is acknowledged that women play a primary role in managing many homes, lives and large corporations.
 Even so, The Times of India’s, 'Identity in crisis - A campaign for gender equality in law', highlighted severe legislative challenges women experience.
 Issues like these bring us face to face with the hard & harsh reality that much more needs to be done to create the right social balance.